About This Property

 Waitlist managed by Chicago Housing Authority

-The Chicago Housing Authority (CHA) offers affordable rental housing opportunities with open waitlists.
-This includes Public Housing.
-Residents of Public Housing live in developments owned and managed by CHA.
+The Chicago Housing Authority offers affordable rental housing opportunities with open waitlists for Public Housing.
+Applications can be submitted.

 The Chicago Housing Authority (CHA) offers affordable rental housing opportunities with open waitlists.
 This includes the Housing Choice Voucher (HCV) Program.
-Participants may be eligible for reasonable accommodation if living with a disability.
+Families with children up to age 16 may be eligible for the Mobility Counseling Program which can help them find homes in neighborhoods of their choice.

 Waitlist data provided by section8waitlist.org